 Marilue died on February 27, 2020, at the Sanford Broadway Medical Center in Fargo, ND.
 She was two days shy of her 82nd birthday.
 The family would like to thank the staff at Ridgewood Villa, especially Daryl and Shawn, for the excellent time she spent there.

 Marilue is survived by her five children; Vicki (Dave) Molstre of Horace, ND, John of Minnetonka, Scott of Bloomington, Dan (Sandy) of Fargo, ND and Jean (Brian) Horn of Moorhead, MN; eight grandchildren; five great grandchildren; two sisters; Joyce Jenney of Hawaii, and Judy Olson of Arthur, ND; as well as nieces, nephews, other relatives and many friends.

 She was preceded in death by her parents; husband, Allen “Shorty”; two sisters, Betty Waage and Bonnie Marshall; and one brother, Noel Jenney.

-To send flowers to the family or plant a tree in memory of Marilue (Jenney) Toop, please visit our floral store.
+To send flowers to Marilue's family, please visit our floral store.